func-i/webpack-angular/README.md

 * set the controller property `posts` with the result from the posts

 When your page reloads, you will notice there are a bunch of posts showing up, but there isn't any content.
-In your web inspector, look at the result of the API call then look at `app/posts/views/show.html`
+In your web inspector, look at the result of the API call then look at `app/posts/views/index.html`

 Do you see the problem?
 Fix it.

 ### To continue:

+* `git add .`
-* `git stash`
+* `git commit -m "my activity_03 completed work"`
 * `git checkout activity_05`
   * The code in the next step may be different than the code you wrote